Self-Employed 401(k) Plans for Small Business Owners

 How the Solo 401(k) / Self-Employed 401(k) Let You Save $50,000 or More Per Year

 If you are one of the many Americans who own a small business and you're looking to start investing some of your earnings for retirement, you may have an advantage over other investors.
-You already have a mindset on business-like investing, and the fruits of your hard work can be put into a 401(k) especially geared toward small business owners, that lets you sock away a large amount of money each year.
+You already have a mindset on business-like investing, and the fruits of your hard work can be put into a 401(k) especially geared toward small business owners, which lets you sock away a large amount of money each year.

 Data consistently shows that 50% of American millionaires are business owners or self-employed in some capacity.
 Believe it or not, about 1 in 25 Americans is a millionaire, and many made their money by investing in their own company, often starting with nothing more than work ethic, their savings and a little help from family and friends.